Managers guide to death in service

 1) Your direct line manager

 Firstly, please share with your immediate line manager and local People Advisor that one of our colleagues has sadly passed away.
-They will be able to escalate this further for you and provide any support you or the colleague’s family might need.

 You might find it helpful to use the wording in template letter DIS2 (below) in an email or feel free to use your own.

 2) HR Services

 As soon as you can, you’ll need to call HR Services on 0330 606 1001 to let them know about the colleague's death.
 HR Services will take care of the process to end the colleague’s employment - you won’t be able to do this yourself.
 You’ll need to give them the following information when you call:

 - Name and employee number of the deceased colleague

 - Cause of the colleague's death – if known at this stage

 You can use template form DIS1 (below) to record information about the colleague, which you’ll need to gather to support the death in service process.